sohanrai09/new-blog/content/posts/robot-framework-3.md

 ```
 Output from the function/keyword is then passed to the builtin keyword `should be equal` to compare the extracted value with the expected value `${interface_count}`, dictionary named `interface` with the key `up_count` in the Variables file.

-Keyword `Configuration Device` is worth taking a look, this one expectes two arguments `${device}` and `${config_vars}`.
+Keyword `Configuration Device` is worth taking a look as well, this one expectes two arguments `${device}` and `${config_vars}`.
 As mentioned earlier, `${config_vars}` is a dictionary with variables required by jinja2 template to generate the required configuration.
 This keyword returns 2 values, one if the configuration was successful or not and two the configuration difference between the running and candidate config.

 ### Test Suite